secretGeek/today-i-learned-staging/linux/nginx.md

 If you're only going to host one site, then go ahead and edit the file `default`.

-But we're not going to do things the easy way: we're going to host multiple sites from this VM.
+But we're not going to do things the easy way: we'ore going to host multiple sites from this VM.
 So...

-Make a copy of the file, 'default' and in that file tell us how nginx should pass requests onto your account. e.g.
+Make a copy of the file, 'default' and in that file tell us how nginx should pass requests onto your process. e.g.

     sudo cp default yourdomain.com

+A cop of the starting config.

 then edit the file, via `sudo`, ...